 You may wonder, why this comes so low on the list.
 After all, it’s all about the computing performance, right?

 If you buy a high-end phone with a 2016 or 2017 processor.
-There will be at most 5-10% of performance difference.
+There will be at most 5-10% of a performance difference.
 I say this in terms of day-to-day use.
 If you buy a phone with Snapdragon 820 today.
 It will still be able to handle everything you throw at it.
-You can buy the latest and greatest, however it won’t make a size-able difference.
+You can buy the latest and greatest, however, it won’t make a sizeable difference.

 On the other hand, processors which use a smaller manufacturing process (14nm vs 10 nm) benefit from less heat generation and better power efficiency.
 In the end, it’s for you to decide if you are willing to pay a premium price for these features.

 More RAM allows you to multitask effectively, more apps can stay open without your device slowing down.
 If you like having multiple tabs open while browsing on your smartphone, having more RAM can help.
 There is no significant performance difference between DDR3 and DDR4 RAM so you can choose either.